AsenSirakov/Data-Science-Projects/Deepfake-Detection/README.md

 jupyter notebook Ai_vs_real_images_classification.ipynb
 ```
 ### **3. Download the test_data from the Google drive and the convnext model if you don't want to train it yourself**
-- Open the google drive via the link
+- Open the google drive via the link and donwload the data and the model.
--

 ### **4. Execute the Notebook**
 - Run all cells sequentially.